vicsz/cloud-lab/README.md

 Call it "myQueue".

-The Default Exchange will route to specific queues based on routingkey.
+The Default Exchange will route to specific queues based on specified routing key.

 Confirm connection to your RabbitMQ Server using the health endpoint: /actuator/health